-The design flood water levels for various flood return periods have been reported by the Water Resources Planning Institute of Taiwan, and are shown in Table 2.
+Institute of Taiwan and are shown in Table 2.
 The design water levels were estimated from the design flow rates in different river sections along the river.
-Comparing the design water levels for various flood return periods in Fig. 2 for Laonong River section no. 14 (where Chiuliao 1st Levee is located), it can be seen that a return period of 200 years results in a water level (8.5 m) that is approximately 80% of the height of the levee (10.7 m).
-In this study, the water levels corresponding to the various return periods were employed directly in the analysis, with

-5 WLD coefficients of 0, 0.1, 0.2, 0.3, 0.4, and 0.5.
+Comparing the design water levels for various flood return periods for Laonong River section no. 14 (where Chiuliao First Levee is located), it can be seen that a return period of 200 years results in a water level (8.5 m) that is approximately 80 % of the height of the levee (10.7 m).
+In this study, the water levels corresponding to the various return periods were employed directly in the analysis, with WLD coefficients of 0, 0.1, 0.2, 0.3, 0.4, and 0.5.
 Note that these design flow rates for various return periods were obtained before Typhoon Morakot.
-A newer data set that takes into account the rainfall record of Typhoon Morakot indicates larger flow rates for the same return period.
+A newer data set that considers the rainfall record of Typhoon Morakot indicates larger flow rates for the same return period.
 However, it has been suggested by the Water Resources Planning Institute that the information listed in Table 2 remains valid because there are insufficient flood data to support the newer data set.